How to realistically market to the whole buying group.

 The audience for B2D marketing is developers, right?
 Well, yes, but it’s not that simple.
 It should come as no surprise that developers are not a monolithic audience—yet marketers often treat them that way.
 Not only are developers individuals with their own individual interests and needs, but software tools, hardware, and languages they work with vary widely depending on their role, industry, and project type.
 Another challenge when it comes to targeting is that we’re seeing the roles across industries becoming more hybrid in nature, often functioning beyond what their job titles would suggest.

-It’s because of these challenges that marketers need to avoid broad audience messaging and understand the subsets of those audiences to instead target the stages of the developer journey.
+It’s because of these challenges that anyone marketing to developers needs to avoid broad audience messaging and understand the subsets of those audiences to instead target the stages of the developer journey.
 So, instead of looking at the endless list of different developers, let’s look at the four cross-functional buckets most developers fall into.

 These are the developers that build “stuff.”
 That stuff could be software products, digital products, databases, computer games, and more.
 These are the builders looking for the tools they need to create and optimize solutions.
 Some job titles you might find in this bucket are: